Oil Spill In Solomon Islands Threatens World Heritage Site

 "There is a high risk the remaining heavy fuel oil on the vessel ... will be released into the surrounding area," Australia's Department of Foreign Affairs and Trade said in a statement.

-Aerial footage taken by the Australian government shows the spill extends about three and a half miles across the shore of Rennell Island, and is moving closer to the World Heritage site.
+Aerial footage taken by the Australian government shows the spill extends about 3 1/2 miles across the shore of Rennell Island and is moving closer to the World Heritage site.

 The Solomon Islands government had initially requested that Australia provide technical advice; now, as the disaster escalates without effective action from the companies involved, Australia is deploying teams to try to reduce the effects of the pollution.

-Australia says the Solomon Islands government has made it clear that responsibility for salvaging the vessel and cleaning up the damage rests with the businesses that caused the spill – owner King Trader Ltd and its insurer, Korea P&I Club.
+Australia says the Solomon Islands government has made it clear that responsibility for salvaging the vessel and cleaning up the damage rests with the businesses that caused the spill – owner King Trader Ltd. and its insurer, Korea P&I Club.
 Local and maritime publications say the ship was chartered at the time by a company called Bintan Mining.

 "They have to do something about it, especially to the local people who own the reefs," Colin Singamoana, the premier of Rennell Province, told Radio New Zealand.
-(Some sources spell Singamoana's given name as Collin).
+(Some sources spell Singamoana's given name as Collin.)

 "It's part of our life," Singamoana said.
 "We usually use the reef.
 We also rely on seafood."